Eastside Runners Club

 Pre-registration for each run

 All participants must pre-register online for each run.
-Same-day online registration is allowed only if a pace slot is available.
-For now, only paid ESR club members will be allowed to register.
-Registration will include signing consent and commitment to the ESR’s reopening policies (this document) and an attestation that the participant has no COVID-19 symptoms and has not been in close contact with a confirmed case in 14 days.
+Same-day online registration is allowed.
+Registration will include signing consent and commitment to ESR’s reopening policies (this document) and an attestation that the participant has no COVID-19 symptoms and has not been in close contact with a confirmed case in 14 days.
 ESR shall retain registration data for 30 days after the activity in order to aid possible contact tracing.

 Those who are not in the same household are encouraged to travel in separate vehicles if possible.
 For travel groups that include more than one household in the same vehicle whether in a carpool or on a bus, all members of the travel group, including the driver, must wear a face covering and spread out as much as possible within the vehicle.
 Limit travel groups to those who have been in regular contact.
 Encourage family members to sit together.
 Maximize ventilation in the vehicle by opening windows.

 Participants must wash their hands frequently and cover their sneezes and coughs.
 Wash hands often with soap and water for at least 20 seconds before and after running, especially after touching shared objects or blowing your nose, coughing, or sneezing.
 Avoid touching your eyes, nose, and mouth.
 If soap and water are not readily available, use a hand sanitizer that contains 60-95% alcohol content.
-Hand sanitizer will be provided at the run.
 Cover all surfaces of your hands and rub them together until they are dry.
 Runners should not share water bottles, towels, or snacks and should not spit (saliva, sunflower seeds, etc.).